IUCN and UNEP-WCMC (2014). The World Database on Protected Areas (WDPA). October 2014. Cambridge, UK: UNEP-WCMC

 Although there is no single official instrument created to implement MPAs, the CBD is the most important international instrument addressing protected areas and the CBD Conference of Parties (CoP) agreed in 2004 that marine and coastal protected areas are an essential tool for delivering CBD targets on the conservation and sustainable use of marine and coastal biodiversity.
 3

 Global.
-There are approximately 17,000 MPAs, but since many of these are overlapping designations, the total coverage of MPAs is a better metric for measuring conservation progress.
-MPAs currently cover 3.41% of the ocean’s surface and only about 0.59% of the global ocean is protected by no-take areas.
-8 This represents a quadrupling of overall MPA coverage over the last 10 years, but highlights the need for continued effort if CBD Aichi Target 11 is to be met, which aspires to protect at least 10% of the global marine and coastal environment within MPAs by 2020.
+There are approximately 15,000 MPAs, but since many of these are overlapping designations, the total coverage of MPAs is a better metric for measuring conservation progress.
+MPAs currently cover about 7% of the ocean’s surface.
+This represents a quadrupling of overall MPA coverage over the last 10 years, but highlights the need for continued effort if CBD Aichi Target 11 is to be met, which aspires to protect at least 10% of the global marine and coastal environment within MPAs by 2020.
 9

 It is also worth noting that 20 of the largest MPAs comprise of 60% of the current MPA coverage.
-The New Caledonia MPA, created in 2014, is currently the largest protected area in the world at 1,300,000km2.
-10 Furthermore, the vast majority of MPAs are in Territorial Seas (0-12 nautical miles from the coastline), whereas only 0.25% of Areas Beyond National Jurisdiction (12-200 nautical miles from the coastline) are covered by MPAs.
+Furthermore, the vast majority of MPAs are in Territorial Seas (0-12 nautical miles from the coastline), whereas only just over 1% of Areas Beyond National Jurisdiction (beyond 200 nautical miles from the coastline) are covered by MPAs.
 8 While there has been rapid progress in creation of MPAs, there are concerns as to whether the Aichi target can be reached at the current rate of MPA establishment.
 10

 Historically, MPAs were established on an ad hoc basis at the national level.
 There are no universally applicable criteria for establishing MPAs and MPA networks, however a number of national, regional and ‘best practice’ guidelines exist (e.g. 1, 12, 13).
 Commonly mentioned criteria for the establishment of MPAs include naturalness, a high conservation value, feasibility, and a coherent management plan.
 Similarly, common criteria for establishing MPA networks include representativity of the wider area, connectivity of habitats and ecological processes and the replication of habitats/species in separate MPAs within the network.